ankit-apk/multimodal-live-api-web-console/README.md

 ```
 $ npm install && npm start
 ```

+This will start both the React frontend application and the proxy server.

 We have provided several example applications on other branches of this repository: